 At first, we really wanted to stay in Positano, but Positano was quite expensive for what you got.
 Admittedly, we left booking accommodation too late, so if you want to stay in Positano and get value for money, I’d book earlier rather than later.
 The same goes for most towns on the Amalfi Coast.

 A lot of people try to decide between Positano vs Amalfi Town.
 The best way I can describe the differences is Positano is quintessential Amalfi Coast.
 It has beaches, beautiful but very steep streets with lots of steps and lots of restaurants.
 Amalfi Town is a lot easier to get around and smaller.
 Amalfi Town also has beaches and restaurants and is quite central.

 We were so happy with our choices.
 Sorrento had a completely different vibe and we really needed to break up our trip after a big day in Naples and Pompeii.
 Amalfi town was so relaxing and beautiful, with a Duomo and town square and great location.
 Amalfi Town was the best place to stay on the Amalfi Coast for us on this trip.

 Booking Accommodation On The Amalfi Coast

-We found booking.com had a large range of options for where to stay Amalfi Coast and prices were competitive.
-We ended up booking our Amalfi Coast accommodation through them.
+We found booking.com had a large range of options for where to stay Amalfi Coast, so you will be sure to find all of the best places to stay in Amalfi Coast Italy.
+We ended up booking our Amalfi Coast accommodation through Booking.com.

 We found some great places for excellent options for where to stay Amalfi Coast on Airbnb.
 We were going to book through Airbnb, but our dates weren’t available for the places we were interested in.
 Again, book early to find the best Airbnb on the Amalfi Coast and for more availability.